Qbizinc/qbiz-wiki/Architecture-Evaluations/Data-Architecture-Cost-Application-Optimization-Process.md

 ## Application Optimization

 Application optimization is a natural next step after performance testing.
 This includes use cases such as improving code performance efficiency, optimizing deployment on the cloud, and more.
 Some examples where these may be warranted:
-- An application is found to perform all of its operations using multiple virtual machines in parallel and is woefully underutilizing the provisioned CPU on each machine.
-Multiple options could be considered here: decreasing CPU of each machine, or rearchitecting the application to perform all operations in parallel on the same machine.
-The additional benefit of the second option is that the application would then become simpler to operate moving forward.
+- An application is found to perform all of its operations using multiple servers in parallel and is woefully underutilizing the provisioned CPU on each machine
+  - Multiple options could be considered here
+    - Decreasing CPU of each machine
+      - This is the simpler option overall but would still be more complex to operate
+    - Rearchitecting the application to perform all operations in parallel on the same machine
+      - The additional benefit of this option is that the application would then become simpler to operate moving forward
+- An application is found to query the database multiple times for the same set of data in order to perform its work;

 A template application optimization document containing evidence of performance analysis and data on iterative improvement of application performance and examples of implementation for the customer can be found here: